-I am currently faculty at Franklin and Marshall College.
+I am faculty at Wagner College.
 I did my B.A. in economics (honors) from Delhi University, New Delhi, India; MA in economics from Jawaharlal Nehru University; a second MA in economics from University of Arizona, Tucson; and a PhD in economics from University of Arizona.

-I have reviewed for NSF (ad hoc), Journal of Economic Behavior and Organization, Journal of Socio Economics, Social Choice and Welfare, Journal of Public Economic Theory, Southern Economic Journal, Agricultural Economics, Economic Record, Economics Bulletin, Managerial and Decision Economics, Studies in Microeconomics, Journal of Public Administration Research and Theory, International Review of Economics Education, Journal of Industrial Organization Education, Journal of Economic Issues, Economic and Political Weekly, Scientific Journals International, and Routledge International.
+I have refereed for NSF (ad hoc), Economic Inquiry, Journal of Behavioral and Experimental Economics, Journal of Institutional and Theoretical Economics, Journal of Economic Behavior and Organization, Journal of Socio Economics, Social Choice and Welfare, Journal of Public Economic Theory, Southern Economic Journal, Agricultural Economics, Economic Record, Economics Bulletin, Managerial and Decision Economics, Studies in Microeconomics, Administration and Society, Journal of Public Administration Research and Theory, International Review of Economics Education, Journal of Industrial Organization Education, Journal of Economic Issues, Economic and Political Weekly, Scientific Journals International, and reviewed for Princeton University Press, Routledge International and Orient BlackSwan.
 I am an Associate Editor at the British Journal of Management and Economics, a member of the Editorial Advisory Board of Scientific Journals International, and a member of the editorial board of the Journal of Community Development & Research.

 My teaching interests are in Microeconomic Theory, and in particular Game Theory, Industrial Organization and Experimental/Behavioral Economics.
-I have taught as an independent instructor at the University of Arizona from 2002-2006, and then at Franklin and Marshall College from 2006 onwards.
+Previously, I have taught as an independent instructor at the University of Arizona and at Franklin and Marshall College.